-My lab is interested in understanding the principles that govern bacterial morphology, a readily observable facet of microbial cell biology.
+The Brown lab is interested in understanding the principles that govern bacterial morphology, a readily observable facet of microbial cell biology.
 One of the major unsolved questions in microbiology is how bacteria generate specific shapes.
 Bacteria exhibit an amazing diversity of shapes and sizes that are precisely reproduced at every generation, indicating that morphology plays an important role in the life of these bacteria.
 Impressive progress has been made in the past few years in understanding the mechanism of cell shape determination in a few model bacterial systems, including the discovery that bacteria possess a cytoskeleton, but we are still very far having a comprehensive understanding of how bacterial morphologies are generated.
-My lab takes advantage of recent technical advances in microscopy, construction of fluorescent fusion proteins, and high throughput sequencing, to make strides in understanding how bacteria generate specific morphologies.
+The Brown lab takes advantage of recent technical advances in microscopy, construction of fluorescent fusion proteins, and a gene depletion strategy, to make strides in understanding how bacteria generate specific morphologies.

-What is the mechanism underlying polar growth of A. tumefaciens?
+What is the mechanism underlying growth and division of A. tumefaciens?

 We know that peptidoglycan synthesis occurs at the cell pole during elongation and at mid-cell during cell division.
 Now we want to understand how and why bacteria in the Rhizobiales grow this way.

 Why is this a challenging question?
 Most of the known proteins involved in bacterial cell elongation are absent from the genome sequences of all bacteria belonging to the Rhizobiales.
 Thus, we cannot simply look for homologs of elongation proteins in other bacteria.
 Instead we are using a number of approaches to identify candidate proteins involved in polar growth.
 We are also researching the mechanisms underlying cell division and cell separation.

 Project 1.
-Identification of candidate involved in polar elongation in A. tumefaciens.
+Investigating polar elongation in A. tumefaciens.

-We hypothesize that some of the proteins involved in elongation of A. tumefaciens must be essential for cell survival.
-Thus, we are collaborating with Patrick Curtis at Ole Miss to identify all of the essential genes in A. tumefaciens using TnSeq.
-Bioinformatic analysis of this gene set has allowed us to generate a prioritized list of candidate genes involved in polar elongation.
-We are constructing a variety of strains (including disruptions, overexpression, and fluorescent protein fusions) to test our hypothesis that these may be involved in the elongation of A. tumefaciens.
+Some of the proteins involved in elongation of A. tumefaciens must be essential for cell survival.
+Bioinformatic analysis of data from a saturating transposon mutagenesis screen allowed us to generate a prioritized list of candidate genes involved in polar elongation.
+We are constructing strains (including disruptions, overexpression, and fluorescent protein fusions) to test our hypothesis that these may be involved in the elongation of A. tumefaciens.
 Thus far, we have focused on the role of PopZ and high molecular weight PBPs in polar growth.